 Dr. Claudia Feller, LL.M.

 Claudia Feller is an attorney at law at Peterreins Schley Patent- und Rechtsanwälte.
 After completing her legal clerkship at the Higher Regional Court of Munich and the German Embassy in Madrid, she worked for several years as Academic Associate at the Chair for Business Law and Intellectual Property at the Technical University of Munich and as attorney at two international law firms.
 She obtained a doctoral degree on the topic of FRAND-Declarations with a scholarship of the Max Planck Institute for Innovation and Competition.
 Claudia also holds a master´s degree in European and International Business Law (LL.M.eur.) from the Ludwig-Maximilians-University, Munich and a master´s degree in Intellectual Property Law and Policy (LL.M.) from the University of Washington, Seattle.

-Dan Bauer is entrepreneur and consultant on marketing and business development for law firms as well as established companies.
-He is executive manager of DKMG mbH – his most exciting project right now.
-Alongside his numerous business projects he teaches business administration at the University of Rosenheim of Applied Sciences and other business schools.
+Dan Bauer is management consultant for law firms as well as established companies.
+He is managing director of the european fee council, executive manager of DKMG mbH and Senator of economy.
+Alongside his responsibilities he teaches business administration at Universities, business schools and federal associations.
 Further Dan was Head of Business Immigration and firm manager for a business law firm.

 Administration, Public Relations